booqable/wordpress-plugin/readme.txt

 This plugin seamlessly connects your WordPress website to your Booqable account, empowering you to effortlessly incorporate online booking functionality and kickstart your rental business online.

-**Note:** You need a Booqable subscription to use this plugin.
+**Note:** You can get started with a free trial to use this plugin.
 Learn more about Booqable and its pricing at <a href="https://booqable.com/">booqable.com</a>.

 ## Key Features: